mnit-rtmc/iris/docs/action_plans.md

  - [ramp meter], enables metering operation
  - [beacon], activates flashing lights
  - [camera], recalls the specified camera [preset]

+Any number of device actions can be associated with each phase of an action plan.

 [Priority] determines the priority of messages created by the action.
 For camera actions, instead this indicates: